lukasustrnul/MatchMass/README.md

 In the near future, MatchMass will be hosted at Tallinn University of Technology domain (taltech.ee).
 However, you can test it as a **locally running browser version** made in [stlite](https://edit.share.stlite.net/?sampleAppId=intro).
 The app code and data are encoded into the URL as a hash like `https://share.stlite.net/#!ChBz...`.
 Probably due to the excessive length of the link I was not able to make a functional hyperlink here in GitHub.
 Therefore, please find *stlite_browser_version.md* file and copy the full link (ctrl+a) from there to new tab at your browser.

+## **How it works?**
+MatchMass takes at least one file with experimental results (m/z of signal and its abundance) and exactly one file containing theoretical m/z values with names of molecules.
+Then, it will perform matching using user-defined experimental errors, abundance threshold (minimum signal intensity), and ions of interest.
+Ions of molecules from theoretical table are found in the experimental data.
+The results of matching can be checked in plot and in table with aggregated results from all provided experimental files.
+Finally, the data can be downloaded as a MS Excel file containing all important details.

+### Now, let's check it step by step...

 ## **Technical comments and challenges during the development**
 Main application file in the repository is MatchMass.py.
 Other files contains additional content, data and function definitions.